bloom-housing/bloom/backend/core/README.md

 yarn && yarn db:reseed
 ```

 which will create the `bloom` DB for you, migrate it to the latest schema, and seed with appropriate dev data.
 If running the reseed command requires that you input a password for Postgres, set the following environment variables: `PGUSER` to postgres and `PGPASSWORD` to the default password you inputted for the postgres user during Postgres installation.
+If you get the `FATAL: database "<user>" does not exist` error please run: `createdb <user>` first.

 Dropping the DB: